Megafunk/MassSample/README.md

 <a name="mass"></a>
 ## 1. Mass
-Mass is Unreal's new in-house ECS framework!
+Mass is Unreal's in-house ECS framework!
 Technically, [Sequencer](https://docs.unrealengine.com/4.26/en-US/AnimatingObjects/Sequencer/Overview/) already used one internally but it wasn't intended for gameplay code.
 Mass was created by the AI team at Epic Games to facilitate massive crowd simulations, but has grown to include many other features as well.
-It was featured in the new [Matrix demo](https://www.unrealengine.com/en-US/blog/introducing-the-matrix-awakens-an-unreal-engine-5-experience) Epic released recently.
+It was featured in the [Matrix Awakens demo](https://www.unrealengine.com/en-US/blog/introducing-the-matrix-awakens-an-unreal-engine-5-experience) Epic released in 2021.

 <a name="ecs"></a>
 ## 2. Entity Component System